VIII. Sale and purchase of property under construction

 People in Hong Kong often purchase flats before the buildings in which the flats are located have been constructed.
 The above two schemes exist to protect purchasers in case the developer becomes bankrupt before the property is constructed.

-From a purchaser's perspective, the legal formalities for buying a new (first-hand) property are similar to that for buying a second-hand property.
-You need to sign a provisional sale and purchase agreement with the developer, followed by a formal sale and purchase agreement and an assignment upon the completion/ hand over day .
-The main difference is that the provisional agreement is a non-binding contract (except for the vendor's right to claim the forfeiture of a certain percentage of the purchase price if the purchaser does not sign the formal agreement afterwards).
+From a purchaser's perspective, the legal formalities for buying a new (first-hand) residential property are similar to that for buying a second-hand property.
+You need to sign a provisional sale and purchase agreement with the developer, followed by a formal sale and purchase agreement and an assignment upon the completion/ hand over day.
+The main difference is that the provisional agreement of a first-hand residential property does not bind the purchaser to buy the flat and sign the formal agreement.
+The developer/vendor's remedies if the purchaser does not sign the formal agreement after signing the provisional agreement for a first-hand residential agreement is only to claim the forfeiture of the 5% deposit paid on the signing of the provisional agreement.

 Before you buy or invest in a property under construction, you may find it useful to study carefully the Outline Zoning Plan ("OZP") of the area in the vicinity.
 OZP is a statutory plan published by the Town Planning Board under the Town Planning Ordinance (Cap.131 of the Laws of Hong Kong).
 Once you have located the OZP of the area on which the property situates, you will be able to see the existing and/or proposed land-uses and major road systems in its surrounding areas.
 You can access the websites of the Planning Department or the Town Planning Board for further information.
 If you have any difficulties in reading the OZP, please consult an architect or other relevant professionals.